The how and why on React’s usage of linked list in Fiber to walk the component’s tree

 - and figures out the DOM updates that need to be performed.

 All these activities are referred to as work inside Fiber.
-The type of work that needs to be done depends on the type of a React Element.
+The type of work that needs to be done depends on the type of the React Element.
 For example, for a

 Class Component React needs to instantiate a class, while it doesn't do it for a